google/EarlGrey/docs/faq.md

 Yes.
 By default [all touchable elements](https://facebook.github.io/react-native/docs/accessibility.html) are accessible.
 A button with the `accessibilityLabel` prop set can be found by `grey_accessibilityLabel`.
-For other elements, `accessible: true` must be set otherwise `grey_accessibilityLabel` will not match on them even if they have a label.
+For other elements, `accessible: true` must be set.
 Finding by label will not match on non-accessible elements.
 This matches the behavior of `Voice Over` and the `iOS accessibility inspector`.
 Components that support the `testID` prop can always be matched with `grey_accessibilityID`, even if the element is `accessible: false`.

 Term               | iOS                | Android
 ---                | ---                | ---